Ayush2000Roy/Ayush2000Roy/README.md

 - 👋 Hi, I’m @Ayush2000Roy
-- 👀 I’m interested in technology
+- 👀 I’m interested in technology, sports, games and music.
-- 🌱 I’m currently learning everything ;)
+- 🌱 I’m currently learning how to be an asset to a company.
-- 💞️ I’m looking to collaborate on "no ideas atm"
+- 💞️ I’m looking to collaborate on web and app development.
-- 📫 How to reach me "it's a secret ;)"
+- 📫 royayush712@gmail.com

 <!---
 Ayush2000Roy/Ayush2000Roy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.